Faculty and Staff

 Ms. Wald is a proponent of hands-on, active learning, particularly with her science classes.
 Some of the students’ favorite lessons include using ice cream sundaes to show how the different layers of earth come together or putting paint on speakers so that the students can not only hear sound but see it move.
 The computer lab continues to thrive under Ms. Wald, who incorporates many different programs into the curriculum, including interactive games designed to improve math, science and English skills, introductory coding programs, blogging, and more.
 Ms. Wald holds an Elementary Education degree from Concordia University–Wisconsin with an emphasis on environmental science.
 She helps with our middle school youth group and student council and is an assistant coach for volleyball and track & field.

-Mrs. Tindall serves as our 5K teacher’s aide.
-She is in the classroom five days a week and provides a very strong support resource for our youngest of students.
+Mrs. Tindall serves as our 4K and 5K teacher’s aide.
+She is in the classroom five days a week, spending her mornings with 5K and afternoons with 4K.
+Her knowledge in the classroom provides a very strong support resource for our youngest of students.
 Not only is Mrs. Tindall on the staff at Grace, but she is also a parent of children within the school and a member of our PTLS and recruitment committee.

 Ms. Dena, as the students know her, joined the staff at Grace in January 2017.
 Prior to coming to Grace she held a variety of positions St. John’s Church and continues to serve in many voluntary roles.
 She and her husband have three children who all attend Lutheran schools.
 Her children are very involved in athletics, which keeps the whole family moving on the weekends.
 When she is not busy with family and church, you can often find her behind the lens of her camera, scrapbooking, card making, or doing other crafts.